Local health officials report threats, vandalism and harassment during the pandemic, study finds

 From the early months of the pandemic, former president Donald Trump, Fox News personalities and right-wing commentators on social media unleashed a wave of criticism and specious claims against Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, and many other officials who were promoting the use of face masks, vaccines, shutdown measures and social distancing.

-Fauci has faced death threats and been under stepped-up security protection since 2020.
+Fauci has faced death threats and has been under stepped-up security protection since 2020.
 But the threats and denunciations are not limited to federal and state health officials.

 Beth Resnick, assistant dean for public health practice at the Johns Hopkins Bloomberg School of Public Health and senior author of the study, said federal and state officials are more accustomed to rolling with the punches of politics.